h-ikio/simple-open-port-checker/readme.md

 Default hostname is "127.0.0.1", port number is 12345 and inverval is 10000 msec.

-Client sends ping message to server at a specified interval and server echoes back to client if received message from client.
+Client sends ping message to server at a specified interval and server echoes back to client if receives message from client.

-If client received response from server successfully, then prints following message.
+If client receives response from server successfully, then prints following message.

     Received response.
 RTT: 21 millis.